 Conclusion

 In summary, neurodevelopmental disorders in children present a spectrum of challenges that necessitate a multifaceted approach to treatment.
-Embracing neurodevelopmental treatment therapies alongside other intervention strategies can greatly improve functional outcomes.
-Parents and caregivers need to access robust support systems and resources to foster a nurturing environment that enhances the child’s development.
+Embracing neurodevelopmental treatment therapies alongside other intervention strategies can significantly improve functional outcomes.
+Parents and caregivers must access robust support systems and resources to foster a nurturing environment that enhances the child’s development.
 Continued research and tailored interventions remain critical in addressing the unique needs of each child with compassion and expertise.